NGSeq/DHPGIndex/README.md

 * At least 2x size of pan-genome in master node is required for local storage and worker nodes should have storage at least 2x of chromosomal pan-genome data size.
 * Everything is tested using CentOS 7 with openjdk 1.8
-* Each FASTA file should contain a single line.